I’m a PhD student at UW-Madison working with Yuhang Zhao studying

 prevention.

 Outside of work, I track all the music I listen to on last.fm.
-I also enjoy longboarding, cooking, backpacking, watching YouTube videos, language learning, achievement hunting, and moderating online communities.
+I also enjoy longboarding, backpacking, language learning, achievement hunting, moderating online communities, and playing games with my friends.

 Daniel Killough, Justin Feng, Rithvik Dyava, ZX Ching, Yapeng Tian, Yuhang Zhao